ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

 * _Net Position Accounts are not allowed_
   * Disallow all transactions if the account is a child of `3XXXXX`
 * _Salary and Benefit Accounts are not allowed_
-  * Disallow transactions where the account is a child of one of `50000A`, `50500A`, `50600A`, or `50700A`
+  * Disallow transactions where the account is a child of one of:
+    * `50000A` : Salaries and Wages
+    * `50500A` : Pension Benefits
+    * `50600A` : Retiree Health Benefits
+    * `50700A` : Other Employee Benefits
 * _Purchases to be capitalized must be recorded in PPM._
   * Disallow accounts which are children of `52500B`

 ##### COFI Fund Restrictions

 Common Operating Funds are distributed to by the budget office.
-The funds below may not be used on transactions, but will be expensed to by the central office.
-Instead of using one of these funds, boundary systems should use fund `99100` in place of any of the funds below.
+The funds below may not be used on expenditures, but will be expensed to by the central office.
+Instead of using one of these funds, boundary systems should use fund `13U00` or `13U02` (depending on the college) in place of any of the funds below.

 See: <https://financeandbusiness.ucdavis.edu/aggie-enterprise/about/cofi/resources> for more information.